 You sell sporting goods.
 For your football campaign, you want your ads to show on pages related to football.
 So, you target Display keywords such as buy footballs.

 How to do this in your Google Ads account

 When you add targeting methods like keywords or affinity audiences, you’re telling Google Ads where your ads can show or who can see your ads as they browse the Display Network.
 You add targeting to the ad groups in your Display Network campaigns.

 - Click the Display Network tab under All campaigns.

 - Click on + Targeting.

-Depending on the options that you selected, you may see a calculator to the side that shows available impressions for the targeting method that you've chosen.
+Depending on the options that you selected, you may see a calculator to the side that shows the impressions available for the targeting method that you've chosen.
 The number of available impressions can often be quite large depending on what you have selected.
 For more information about available impressions, read View reach estimates for the Display Network

-Have more control over where your ads show; choose targeting settings
+Have more control over where your ads show, choose targeting settings

 Targeting settings like 'Targeting' and 'Observation' also determine the reach of your ads.
 Think of them as controls that do the following: